 Data dependencies for statements are stored locally on the engine that issued the statement.
-Engines register notifications with the global data store to make progress on data-dependent statements when data is stored, regardless of which process stored the data.
+Engines receive notifications from the global data store in order to make progress on data-dependent statements when data is stored, regardless of which process stored the data.

 Thus, the main contribution of Turbine that facilitates distributed evaluation is a distributed variable store based on futures.
-This store, accessible from any computing node within a Turbine program, enables values produced by a function executing on one node to be passed to and consumed by a function executing on another; the store manages the requisite event subscriptions and notifications.
+This store, accessible from any process within a Turbine program, enables values produced by a function executing on one node to be passed to and consumed by a function executing on another; the store manages the requisite event subscriptions and notifications.
 Examples of the use of the distributed future store follow in the next section.

-4.3 Turbine use cases
+4.3.
+Turbine use cases

-In this section, we enumerate critical high-level dataflow language features as expressed by Swift examples and demonstrate that our highly distributed evaluation model satisfies the required feature set.
+In this section, we enumerate critical high-level dataflow language features as expressed by Swift examples.
+We demonstrate that our highly distributed evaluation model is capable of implementing a general-purpose dataflow language like Swift.

 Basic dataflow.
-Turbine statements that require variables to be set before they can execute (primarily the primitives that call an external user application function or program) are expressed as the target operations of statements that specify the action, the input dependencies required for the action to execute, and what output data objects are then set by the action.
+Turbine statements that require variables to be set before they can execute (primarily the primitives that call an external user application function or program) are expressed as the target operations of statements that specify the action, the input dependencies required for the action to execute, and the output data objects that are then set by the action.